 4 Objective

-This study item will evaluate whether the existing cryptographic mechanisms used for key generation, key distribution, key encapsulation, media protection (voice/data/video), signatures and hashes meet current cryptographic algorithm best practice for the next generation of the mission critical security architecture.
+This study item will evaluate whether the existing mission critical cryptographic mechanisms used for key generation, key distribution, key encapsulation, media protection (voice/data/video), signatures and hashes meet current cryptographic algorithm best practice for the next generation of the mission critical security architecture.

 The basis of this study is to maintain the overall Stage 2 MC client to server, server to server, identity management, key management, interworking, authentication, and authorization security architecture and procedures as defined in 33.180.
 This is to maintain cohesion, integration, and backward compatibility across MC services.
 The underlying security mechanisms used within these procedures (encryption algorithms, hashes, signatures, etc.) are what shall be studied.

-ST1: Evaluate the MIKEY-SAKKE key encapsulation and key sharing mechanism.
+ST1: Evaluate the MIKEY-SAKKE key encapsulation and key sharing mechanism used for mission critical.
 Estimated TUs for this task is 1.5.

-ST2: Evaluate the current symmetric algorithms, signatures, and hashes.
+ST2: Evaluate the current symmetric algorithms, signatures, and hashes used for mission critical.
 Estimated TUs for this task is 0.5.

-ST3: Evaluate the current asymmetric algorithms.
+ST3: Evaluate the current asymmetric algorithms used for mission critical.
 Estimated TUs for this task is 0.5.

+The SID will not study topics in scope of FS_CryptoPQC.

 TOTAL TUs: 2.5